What is an open source platform?

-Together with amazee.io, Salsa is at the forefront of delivering and managing enterprise-grade open source hosting platforms to government, following the recent delivery of a fully managed open source hosting platform based on Kubernetes, OpenShift and Lagoon, for Victoria’s Single Digital Presence program led by the Victorian Department of Premier and Cabinet.
+Together with amazee.io, Salsa is at the forefront of delivering and managing enterprise-grade open source hosting platforms to government, following the recent delivery of a fully managed open source hosting platform based on Kubernetes, OpenShift and Lagoon, for Victoria’s Single Digital Presence program led by the Victorian Department of Premier and Cabinet, and the launch of the new GovCMS platform, also based on Lagoon.
 In addition Salsa is delivering the open source content management system based on Drupal 8.

 Salsa’s open platform services cover:

 Public cloud — Essentially open source, secure and resilient hosting for your open source project on a shared, managed platform.

 Dedicated cluster managed by us — A fully managed, dedicated cluster, setup and configured to meet your specific needs.

 Dedicated cluster managed by you — We’ll collaborate with your DevOps team to setup and configure a dedicated cluster for you to manage (with us to optionally provide level 2/3 support if required).